 Regional Planner, Centralina Council of Governments

 After working at Centralina as a public engagement intern for six months, Carina was hired full time to work on a broad range of planning projects.
 Her work includes public engagement, the Regional Transit Engagement Series, Centralina Clean Fuels Coalition, Regional Solid Waste and Recycling meeting facilitation, the Regional Freight Mobility Plan, and Planners4Health program, as well as website editing, communications and more.
-Carina received her Bachelor of International Studies at UNC Charlotte and is a current graduate student in the UNC Charlotte Master of Public Administration program.
+Carina received her Bachelor’s of International Studies and Master’s of Public Administration at UNC Charlotte.